sanketmukadamPySimpleGui/SanketMCPServer/README.md

 ## Features

-- **Interactive Web UI**: A clean, modern chat interface built with FastAPI and vanilla JavaScript.
+- **Interactive Web UI**: A clean, modern chat interface built with FastAPI and vanilla JavaScript, protected by a custom login page.
 - **Switchable LLM Providers**: Seamlessly switch between OpenAI's cloud models and a locally-run Ollama instance.
 The list of available Ollama models is detected automatically and populated in the UI.
-- **Dynamic Tool-Use**: A toggle switch allows the user to enable or disable the agent's ability to use tools, demonstrating the modularity of the MCP integration.
+- **Secure & Containerized**: The entire application stack is containerized with Docker and served securely over HTTPS via an Nginx reverse proxy.
 - **Rich Toolset**: The MCP server exposes a comprehensive set of tools for:
+  - **Authentication**: A simple, secure login mechanism protects access to the application.
   - **File System Operations**: Listing, reading, and writing files.
   - **System Interaction**: Executing shell commands and checking system resource usage.
   - **Data Analysis**: Querying an in-memory SQLite database with natural language.
 -   **Multi-Database Connectivity**: Querying multiple databases (SQLite and MongoDB) with natural language, with the ability to select the target data source from the UI.
   - **External API Calls**: Fetching real-time weather data from the OpenWeatherMap API.
+- **Dynamic Tool-Use**: A toggle switch allows the user to enable or disable the agent's ability to use tools, demonstrating the modularity of the MCP integration.

 ## Architecture